ivamluz/cloud-run-sample-flask/README.md

 When you run the `setup.sh` script, you will be prompted for the name your Google Cloud Run service should be deployed with.

-For example, if `pipeline-demo` were entered, that's what you should see if you run the `git diff` command:
+For example, if `pipeline-demo` is entered, you are be expected to see an output similar to the following if you run `git diff` command:

 ```diff
 diff --git a/cloudbuild.yaml b/cloudbuild.yaml